Deep Plane Facelift

 • Natural-Looking Results: The deep plane technique aims to create natural-looking results, avoiding the “pulled” or unnatural appearance that can sometimes be associated with some traditional facelifts.

-• Long-Lasting Effects: Looking for a longer lasting facelift, patients may decide to have a deep plane facelift.
+• Long-Lasting Effects: Looking for a longer lasting facelift, patients may decide to have a deep plane face and neck lift.

 Get In Touch